Free and Low Fee Robo-Advisors Still Need to Make Money

 A big one is: how do robo-advisors make money?

 The quick answer is that it depends!
-Robo-advisors make money in different ways.
+A robo-advisor makes money in different ways.
 Here are some of the most popular.

 How Do Robo-Advisors Make Money Through Your Assets?
 The Easy Answer: Fees